bmurrtech/how-to-homelab/how-to_ultimate_proxmox.md

 ```

 - Doing this should output your card's vendor IDs, usually one ID for the GPU and one ID for the Audio bus.
-It'll look a little something like this:
+See below for example:

 ```
 # my SATA controller